rdkcentral/Lightning/README.md

 # WPE UI Framework

-UI Framework is a javascript 2d graphics rendering and animation library using (Web)GL.
+WPE UI Framework is a javascript 2d graphics rendering and animation library using (Web)GL.
 It's geared towards developing animated User Interfaces that run nicely on low-performance (embedded) devices.
 The framework has been optimized for high performance and low CPU/memory usage, and has been carefully tested for memory leaks.

 The framework offers a **rendering tree** that can be modified using a very *simple* and *usable* API.
 The rendering tree consists of **components** that have several properties (x, y, rotation, alpha, etc).
-An image or rendered text can be attached to a component, which is then rendered immediately on the screens.
-It is a bit like the HTML DOM tree but has a simplified set of features, renders much faster and is easier to manage in a dynamical way.
+An image or rendered text can be attached to a component, which is then rendered immediately on the screen.

-UI Framework runs in a any modern web browser using **WebGL** and in **Node.js** (version 4 or higher).
-For Node.js, this module depends on node-canvas for text creation, and node-wpe-webgl for providing a WebGL interface to the native hardware.
-Out of the box, supported targets include (desktop) Linux, OSX, Windows and the Raspberry PI!
+UI Framework runs in a any modern web browser using **WebGL** and in **Node.js** (version 4 or higher) on several targets including (desktop) Linux, OSX, Windows and the Raspberry PI.

 # Installation instructions